ezaquarii/vpn-at-home/README.rst

 Other distro dwellers must follow manual instructions found below.
 Debian package building is automated, so there should be no trouble.

+I do not maintain older Ubuntu versions as I don't run them.
+There is a package for 18.04 that Launchpad built for me automatically, but it is known to be broken.

 What if I need halp!
 --------------------